CartoDB/Windshaft-cartodb/docs/Map-API.md

 ##Static Maps API

-THe Static Maps API can be initiated using both named and anonymous maps using the 'layergroupid' token.
+The Static Maps API can be initiated using both named and anonymous maps using the 'layergroupid' token.
 The API can be used to create static images of parts of maps and thumbnails for use in web design, graphic design, print, field work, and many other applications that require standard image formats.

 ### Maps API endpoints

 Begin by instantiating either a named or anonymous map using the `layergroupid token` as demonstrated in the Maps API documentation above.
 The `layergroupsid token` calls to the map and allows for parameters in the definition to generate static images.

 ##### Definition